…to the one not working, but believing on Him justifying the ungodly, his faith is counted for righteousness.

 (Mat 7:17-18 NIV)

-Therefore the righteousness that Jesus’ brings to the life of a believer must be a righteousness of both heart and action/life/deeds, as the one always goes with the other.
+The righteousness that Jesus’ brings to the life of a believer is a righteousness of both heart and action/life/deeds – for the one always goes with the other.

 And besides “heart” and “deeds” Jesus indicates other factors need to be at work:

 “Anyone who loves me will obey my teaching.
 My Father will love them, and we will come to them and make our home with them.”
 (Joh 14:23 NIV).

 So, according to Jesus, love for Jesus causes the believer to obey His teaching resulting in God coming to indwell the believer (Who produces good deeds of mercy – cf Matt 5:16, Gal 5:22-).

 Now, given that a bad tree cannot bear good fruit, rebirth is equivalent to turning a bad tree (one incapable of producing good fruit) into a good one (one incapable of producing bad fruit), as Jesus said:

 “Make a tree good and its fruit will be good, or make a tree bad and its fruit will be bad, for a tree is recognized by its fruit.